 Before I start with the historical/ cultural influences, I’d like to point out that this dress takes a lot from a dress from the 1944 movie: “Cobra woman” by Maria Montez.

-An the shoulder piece of this dress actually reminds me a lot of this gown in "The Last emperor".
-It's just a detail, but I though it was worth mentioning.
+And the shoulder piece of this dress actually reminds me a lot of this gown in "The Last Emperor".
+It's just a detail, but I thought it was worth mentioning.

 On the other hand, the hair roll surrounding it is more Japanese than Chinese.
 The traditional Chinese hairstyles tend to put the hair flat on their heads and add huge headdresses on top of it.